 Growing up, Fiona faced harrowing abuse at the hands of her family – carried out by her grandmother and grandfather, Helen and Peter Holowczak who she lived with.
 The abuse was mental, physical, sexual, and emotional, and it was not limited to her family home: She was subjected to abuse by strangers who were part of a Satanic cult.
-Fiona’s grandparents actively sold her into paedophilia at a frightening young age, where she was shipped off to paedophile orgies including VIP members of society.
+Fiona’s grandparents actively sold her into paedophilia at a frighteningly young age, where she was shipped off to paedophile orgies including VIP members of society.

 At the age of 6, Fiona was trafficked to a paedophile orgy at Parliament House in Canberra, where she alleges that she was raped by influential people including political figures and celebrities.
 On the list included a famous American actor, a former Australian prime minister, and a future prime minister.
-These famous faces were allegedly all a part of a global Satanic paedophile ring, where smaller cults of Satanists were interlinked around the globe and thrived off of child trafficking and Satanic Ritual Abuse.
+These famous faces were alleged all a part of a global Satanic paedophile ring, where smaller cults of Satanists were interlinked around the globe and thrived off of child trafficking and Satanic Ritual Abuse.